akvasan2/MonteCarloPathwaySearch/Conf_Search/README.md

 The order of steps to use this protocol are:

 1. An exhaustive initial search of all poses for the antibiotic.
-Scripts found in Initial_Search/
+(Found in Initial_Search)

 2. Minimization of each pose.
-Scripts found in Minimization/
+(Found in Minimization)

 3. Evaluation of pair interaction energy of the drug poses.
-Scripts found in Analysis/PIE/
+(Found in Analysis/PIE)

 4. Evaluation of slow coordinates of the drug poses.
-Scripts found in Analysis/Slow_Coordinates/
+(Found in Analysis/Slow_Coordinates)

 Follow instructions detailed in the README.MD file within each step's specified directory.